 The “best rate” depends on a lot of factors.
 The best rate for Ms. Green may be different from the best rate for Mr. Johnson.
-This can happen because Ms. Green has a better credit score, is putting more down, has bigger savings and is financing with a fixed-rate loan instead of an ARM.
-In addition, mortgage rates are always in flux; they change constantly.
+This can happen because Ms. Green has a better credit score, a larger down payment, more cash savings, and is financing with a fixed-rate loan instead of an adjustable-rate mortgage (ARM).

 Mortgage shoppers need to look for a lender who can deliver the best rate available for the borrower at the time of application.
 You can’t know the best available rate without checking among several lenders.

 In addition to your mortgage interest rate, you need to look at loan closing costs.
 Some lenders simply charge more or less than others, even when rates are identical.

 Check the annual percentage rate (APR) on the official Loan Estimate form to compare the combined interest rate and closing costs of your new loan.

 Mortgage rate lock vs float down option

 A rate lock agreement guarantees an interest rate with your mortgage broker or lender, as long as your home loan or refinance closes before the rate lock period expires — often 30 to 60 days.

 It’s a commitment between a home buyer and lender.
 The lender agrees to underwrite the loan at a specific rate, even if the market rate increases.
 On the other hand, the home buyer commits to borrowing at the agreed rate, even if a lower interest rate comes along before the closing date.

 Sometimes the home buyer is charged an upfront rate-lock fee, but often only if the period of time extends beyond 30 days.
 In-house fees will depend on the loan process of any particular lender.
 So be sure to understand their rate-lock policy.